 Cancer chemo-prevention is an emerging medical practice for humans, and is well established for treatment of cancer in animals.
 LIU investigators produce and evaluate chemo-preventive products designed to prevent or delay cancer in canines.
-CVM faculty work on the pharmacology of hormone-dependent cancers, and apply micro-RNAs and natural epigenetic agents to curb cancer progression and metastases.
+CVM faculty work on the pharmacology of hormone-dependent cancers and apply micro-RNAs and natural epigenetic agents to curb cancer progression and metastases.
 Please see the website for Dr. Anait Levenson for more details on current and future work in this area.

 the Pathology and Molecular Pathophysiology

 Research in the Pathology and Molecular Pathophysiology focus area addresses national needs in the areas of therapeutics, and basic research into mechanisms of disease that have broad One Health applications.
-The array of diseases and mechanisms of disease being investigated include work on signal transduction in the pathophysiology associated with airway remodeling in chronic airway inflammatory diseases, such as asthma (Dr. Omar Tliba); understanding the role of redox proteins in the pathophysiology of ischemic diseases and age-related disorders, particularly renal ischemia and reperfusion injury, and age-related macular degeneration (Dr. Jose Godoy).
+The array of diseases and mechanisms of disease being investigated include work on signal transduction in the pathophysiology associated with airway remodeling in chronic airway inflammatory diseases, such as asthma; understanding the role of redox proteins in the pathophysiology of ischemic diseases and age-related disorders, particularly renal ischemia and reperfusion injury, and age-related macular degeneration (Dr. Jose Godoy).
 In the field of orthopedics (Dr. Meir Barak) studies bone structure-function relationships, bone material properties, bone modeling and remodeling, and the effects of aging on osteoporosis and bone health.

-The program in Molecular Immunology at the CVM is focused on mechanisms of immune regulation in tissue repair due to autoimmune diseases (such as multiple sclerosis and inflammatory bowel disease), skeletal disorders (such as bone injury), discovering, translating and applying stem cell therapy to restore the normal function of damaged organs and tissues, and airway inflammation and immune responses in diseases such as asthma.
+The program in Molecular Immunology at the CVM is focused on mechanisms of immune regulation in tissue repair due to autoimmune diseases (such as multiple sclerosis and inflammatory bowel disease), skeletal disorders (such as bone injury), discovering, translating and applying regulatory T (Treg) and stem cells in therapy to restore the normal function of damaged organs and tissues, and airway inflammation and immune responses to diseases such as asthma.
 CVM’s molecular immunology research cluster include faculty members Drs.
-Rodolfo Nino- Fong, Xiaolei Tang, and Omar Tliba.
+Rodolfo Nino- Fong andXiaolei Tang.
 Details of the research being done by these investigators are available on their websites.